 And that is how I landed up at Vivanta by Taj over the last weekend.

 Step 5: At the Hotel

-Once I arrived and checked in, my last question and doubt was put to ease.
-A beautiful room with a cosy King-sized bed and breakfast by the pool – Life is Bliss!
+Once I arrived and checked in, my last question and doubt were put to ease.
+A beautiful room with a cozy King-sized bed and breakfast by the pool – Life is Bliss!
 Take a look at my room below:

 My husband and myself had an amazing weekend playing tourist in our city.
 All thanks to TravelSpice.

 If I were to lay out the pros and cons of this concept, I would put it as below: